Taiwanese tea: History

 After acquiring Taiwan the Japanese set out to turn their new colonial possession into “another Darjeeling.”
 Formal efforts began in 1906 with early production exported to Turkey and Russia.
 The Mitsui Corporation led development of the industry in the north however they found the region to be unsuitable for the major tea varieties from Assam and Sri Lanka.
 In the 1920s plantations of Indian tea varieties were developed in Yuchi Township, Nantou County.
 In 1926 the Yuchi Black Tea Research Institute was founded.
 The Research Institute focused on hybridizing commercial tea varieties with Taiwan's indigenous varieties.
 The development of the industry continued through World War II.
 After the war Yuchi Black Tea Research Institute head Kokichiro Arai staying on under the Kuomintang regime.
 The industry continued to expand until the 1960s before declining.
 After the 1999 Jiji earthquake the government paid heavily to rebuild the industry.

 China was subject to trade embargos during the 1950s and 1960s, and during this time Taiwanese tea growers and marketers focused on existing, well-known varieties.
 After the mainland's products became more widely available and the market for teas became more competitive, the Taiwanese tea industry changed its emphasis to producing special varieties of tea, especially of Oolong.
 The Government Tea Inspection Office grades teas into 18 categories ranging from standard to choice.

-The government-supported Tea Research and Extension Station, established to promote Taiwanese tea in 1903, conducts research and experimentation.
+The government-supported Tea Research and Extension Station (TRES), established to promote Taiwanese tea in 1903, conducts research and experimentation.